plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_elements_changed.md

 attachEditorEventHandlers(vhm);
 attachPresentationHandlers(vhm);

-vhm.broadcast();
+vhm.broadcastState();
 ```

 The attachment helpers should be idempotent.
 Existing elements retain their handlers, while newly created elements receive the handlers they need.

-`broadcast()` then distributes the current Text Values and validation state through the configured callbacks.
+`broadcastState()` then distributes the current Text Values and validation state through the configured callbacks.
 This initializes the editors and validation presentation introduced by the AJAX response.

 ---